 Some claims, like fire losses, are easily estimated and quickly settled.
 But others, such as products liability and some workers compensation claims, may be settled long after the policy has expired.
 The most difficult to assess are loss reserves for events that have already happened but have not been reported to the insurance company, known as "incurred but not reported" (IBNR).
 Examples of IBNR losses are cases where workers inhaled asbestos fibers but did not file a claim until their illness was diagnosed 20 or 30 years later.
 Actuarial estimates of the amounts that will be paid on outstanding claims must be made so that profit on the business can be calculated.
 Insurers estimate claims costs, including IBNR claims, based on their experience.
 Reserves are adjusted, with a corresponding impact on earnings, in subsequent years as each case develops and more details become known.

-Revenues, expenses and profits: Profits arise from insurance company operations (underwriting results) and investment results.
+Profits arise from insurance company operations (underwriting results) and investment results.

 Policyholder premiums are an insurer’s main revenue source.
-Under SAP, when a property/casualty policy is issued, the pre-claim liability or unearned premium is equal to the written premium.
+Under SAP, when a property/casualty policy is issued, the unearned premium is equal to the written premium.
 (Written premiums are the premiums charged for coverage under policies written regardless of whether they have been collected or “earned.”
-Each day the policy remains in force, one day of unearned premium is earned, and the unearned premium falls by the amount earned.
+Each day the policy remains in force, one day of unearned premium is earned, and the unearned premium is reduced by the amount earned.
 For example, if a customer pays $365 for a one-year policy starting January 1, the initial unearned premium reserve would be $365, and the earned premium would be $0.
 After one day, the unearned premium reserve would be $364, and the earned premium would be $1.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED